Inside the Playbook

 Frequently asked questions

-When are the Shipyards and Sports Performance Center expected to be completed?
+When is the Shipyards project expected to be completed?

 Why is the stadium lease not being extended at this time?